 Our Verdict · Travel Insurance

-Our opinion on Chase Marriott Bonvoy Bountiful Travel Insurance
+Our take on travel insurance for the Chase Marriott Bonvoy Bountiful

 No cancel.
 No medical.
 No evacuation.
 The Marriott Bonvoy Bountiful insurance starts and ends with trip delay and baggage: everything else is the cardholder's responsibility.
 Trip delay kicks in at 12 hours, covering meals and lodging up to $500 per person.
 Most cardholders assume a $250 hotel card covers trip cancellation.
 The benefit terms don't include it.
 There is no trip cancellation, no emergency medical abroad, no evacuation coverage.
 A serious ER visit in Europe or Japan typically runs $15,000 to $60,000.
 This card provides zero reimbursement for that exposure.
 If the Bountiful is your primary travel card without a standalone policy, the three biggest financial risks on any trip are entirely unprotected.